rezwanulislamrimel/bd-jobs-registration-manual-testing/README.md

   * High: 2 (Job Search inaccuracy, Session timeout issue)
   * Medium: 1 (Withdraw button missing)
   * Low: 1 (Blank keyword search)

----

-## ⚠️ Risks / Issues

-* No session timeout → potential security risk.
-* Inaccurate job search → reduces user trust.
-* Missing withdraw option → poor UX for job seekers.

-Do you want me to also create the **Excel summary file** so you can upload both Word and Excel to GitHub for a complete repo?